 - social support

-The single strongest predictor of our health is our position on the ‘social gradient’ (or the ‘social ladder’).
-Whether measured by income, education, place of residence or occupation, those at the top on average live longer and healthier lives.
-Those at the bottom usually run at least twice the risk of serious illness and premature death.
-(Wilkinson, R, Marmot, M (Eds) 2003)
+Of these 10, the single strongest predictor of our health and wellbeing is our position on the social gradient (or the 'social ladder').
+Whether measured by income, education, place of residence or occupation, those people at the top of the gradient have the most power and resources, and on average live longer and healthier lives.
+Those people at the bottom have the least power and usually run at least twice the risk of serious illness and premature death as those near the top.

-When we are promoting health, we need to focus on the issues most relevant to people’s lives.
-For example, if a person is struggling to survive financially, changing individual risk behaviours such as physical activity may be a low priority for them.
-For people who are most vulnerable or those who have complex needs, the most immediate health focus is likely to be influencing the social determinants.
-(South East Health 2003)
+Where we are promoting health and wellbeing we need to focus on the issues most relevant to people's lives.
+For example, if a person is struggling to survive financially, is unemployed or in poor housing, then changing individual risk behaviours such as smoking, nutrition or physical activity may be a low priority for them.
+For people most vulnerable or those with complex needs, the most immediate need is usually to focus on the social determinants of health.

 Essential to addressing the determinants of health is a cross-sectoral and cross-departmental approach.
-See Partnerships for further information on partnership approaches.
+See Partnerships for further information on these approaches.

 Protective and risk factors

-Protective factors can be described in terms of health-promoting behaviours, healthy conditions and environments, psychosocial factors and effective health services.
-(DHS (Victoria) 2003) Protective factors for health can have a positive impact on health outcomes, for example a lifetime habit of eating adequate vegetables and fruit everyday can help protect against certain cancers, coronary heart disease, overweight and obesity.
-(DoHA 2004)
+Protective factors are described as health-promoting behaviours, healthy conditions and environments, psychosocial factors and effective health services.
+Protective factors for health can have a positive impact on health outcomes.
+For example, easy access to healthy and affordable food is more likely to lead to eating adequate vegetables and fruit every day, which can help protect against certain cancers, coronary heart disease, overweight and obesity.

-Risk factors which can have a negative effect on health include smoking, poor nutrition, alcohol misuse, physical inactivity and psychosocial conditions such as isolation, low self-esteem and abuse (SNAPPs factors).
-Risk factors may also be present in as a result of natural resource depletion, polluted environments and discrimination or physiological risk factors such as high blood pressure, high cholesterol and genetic features.
+Risk factors can have a negative effect on health.
+They include lifestyle or behavioural risk factors such as smoking, poor nutrition, excessive or risky alcohol intake, physical inactivity and psychosocial conditions such as isolation, low self-esteem and abuse.
+There are also physiological risk factors such as high blood pressure, high cholesterol and genetic features.
+Risk factors may also be present as a result of social and environmental conditions such as natural resource depletion, polluted environments and discrimination.